How solar panels are made

 The silica sand has to go through various stages of production to get it to the end stage, where it can be used to generate electricity.
 We will bring you through those stages now.

 Silica sand is placed in a special oven with carbon.
-The oven is heated to roughly 2000°C to melt the sand.
+The oven is heated to, roughly, 2000°C to melt the sand.
 The silicon dioxide bonds break during this process, making nearly pure silicon and oxygen.

 The oxygen then combines with the carbon to produce two carbon monoxide molecules.
 After the sand is melted and cooled, it solidifies into a crystal.
-The result is a block of metalogical grade silicon with a purity of almost 99%.
+The result is a block of metallurgical grade silicon with a purity of almost 99%.

 Stage 3: Making ploy-silicon to achieve the purity required